McGillX/mcgillx-how-to/docs/_build/html/_sources/rstfiles/common_issues_and_resolutions.txt

 Students may post answers to problem questions in the forum.
 We encourage students to ask for clarification and ensure their understanding but we ask that students avoid posting the answers to problems.
 Should students create a post containing answers replace their answers with “XXXX”.
 Add an explanation for the edit at the bottom of the post.

-.. :note: We encourage students to discuss and collaborate when solving problems , but we discourage the posting of answers.
+.. note:: We encourage students to discuss and collaborate when solving problems , but we discourage the posting of answers.

 .. figure:: ../../images/CommonIssues_Answers_in_DiscussionForumSmall.png
    :alt: image